athenahealth/aone-fhir-subscriptions/README.md

 In order to consume events you will need to set up a webhook endpoint to receive FHIR Subscription notification bundles from the athenahealth Event Subscription platform.
 As a best practice, we recommend keeping webhooks as lightweight as possible to ensure that messages can be acknowledged quickly and reliably.
 For more on this, see [best practices](#keep-webhook-processing-fast) below.

-Your webhook MUST use HTTPS with a valid and unexpired SSL certificate that is issued by a widely trusted certificate authority and it MUST be network-addressable from the public internet.
+Your webhook MUST use HTTPS with a valid and unexpired SSL certificate that is issued by a widely trusted certificate authority and it MUST be network-addressable on port 443 from the public internet.
 Authentication is handled by [verifying message signatures](#verifying-message-authenticity).

 Included in this repo is a sample java webhook application that you can run build and run locally along with scripts to  publish sample event notification Bundles in the same format used by the athenahealth Subscription Platform.
 This sample application also includes examples of how to call back to the relevant API endpoints to retrieve resource content based on the provided reference ids.